 This interactive visual tool helps people understand what insurance they need depending on their lifestyle and circumstances.
 After working through a series of scenarios, they’re then offered highly tailored advice on the policies that best suit them.

-4. Plan to use assets across multiple channels
+4. Plan to use content marketing assets across multiple channels

-The key word here is ‘plan’ – ensuring from the very start that finance content is created in a way that makes it easy to atomise and repurpose will (pun alert) pay dividends when it comes to distributing your message to users at different knowledge levels.
+The key word here is ‘plan’ – ensuring from the very start that finance content marketing is created in a way that makes it easy to atomize and repurpose will (pun alert) pay dividends when it comes to distributing your message to users at different knowledge levels.

 Plus, approving a suite of content along a theme – rather than creating it all individually – can make legal and compliance signoff go much more smoothly.